stevehook/stevehook.github.com/_posts/2017-07-24-postgres-queries.md

 so many hours in the day and we are a fickle business, who wants to spend their weekends learning last years shiny new thing?

-Since I started programming, one technology that has been ever present is the relational database.
-Stuff I learnt about SQL over a decade ago is still very useful.
+Since I started programming, programming languages have come and gone but one technology that has been ever present is the relational database.
+Stuff I learnt about SQL over a decade ago is still very relevant.
 Stuff I learnt about certain JavaScript front-end libraries less than two years ago is now pretty much useless - it was a good mental exercise but the detail I memorised soon became a waste of brain space.

 ### ORMs stop you using your RDBMS to it's full potential

-I like ORMs, they make my job much easier at times, I've even built a couple but they are abstractions, very leaky abstractions.
+I like ORMs, they make my job much easier at times, I've even built a couple myself but they are abstractions, very leaky abstractions.
 Great for perhaps 80-90% of your data access needs but they don't allow you to construct queries that get the most out of a decent database.

 They also stop you learning your database.
 If you limit yourself to